What To Do When a Veteran Is In A County Jail

 Call your county offices, to find out who the mental health county commissioner is in your county.
 Request a meeting and make it clear what your veteran needs.
 This person may or may not be able to help, but they will expand the web of individuals aware of your veteran’s situation.

-- If your loved one has a mental health history or is suicidal, PUSH the issue with the attorney (i.e. DEMAND a psychological evaluation).
+- If your loved one has a mental health history or is suicidal, PUSH the issue with the attorney (i.e. DEMAND a psychiatric evaluation).
 If you are concerned about your loved one being suicidal, contact the jail director/doctor/nurse and set up an appointment.
-Express your concerns and demand an evaluation, but be polite.
+Express your concerns and demand an evaluation, but always be polite.

 Incompetent to stand trial:

 - If the veteran is found incompetent to participate in his/her own defense and he has criminal charges, the court will order that he/she be sent to North Texas State Hospital in Vernon, Texas, to restore competency.

 - Just because the order has been given does not mean it will happen immediately because there is a backlog of people waiting to go to the Vernon hospital.
 You may need to talk to your local mental health authority (MHMR) or email firstname.lastname@example.org.
 TJP will try to direct you to someone at State Health and Human Services who can say how long the wait is for beds at the Vernon State Hospital.

 - Make sure that both you and your veteran are aware that the process to be declared competent means that after hospitalization and being restored to competency, the veteran will be transferred back to the jail for the case.